itenfay/Awesome/README.md

 - [GrowingTextView](https://github.com/HansPinckaers/GrowingTextView) - [UNMAINTAINED] An UITextView which grows/shrinks with the text and starts scrolling when the content reaches a certain number of lines.
 Similar to the one Apple uses in the SMS-app.
 See blog-post for a small screencast.

 - [RealtimeGradientText](https://github.com/kevinzhow/RealtimeGradientText) - Gradient Text in Real.【[Preview](https://github.com/kevinzhow/RealtimeGradientText/raw/master/gradient.gif)】

+- [NextGrowingTextView](https://github.com/FluidGroup/NextGrowingTextView) - 📝 The next in the generations of 'growing textviews' optimized for iOS 8 and above.

 ### Label